What Causes Fecal Incontinence and What You Can Do About It

 You may have never heard of fecal incontinence, but it is a very real issue for some dogs.
-A result of such things as spinal injuries and intestinal disorders, fecal incontinence causes a dog to lose control of his bowel movements.
-Needless to say, this medical issue is very distressing for both the dog and the owner.
+Fecal incontinence in dogs, also known as bowel incontinence in dogs, can be a result of health issues such as spinal injuries and intestinal disorders.
+Fecal incontinence causes a dog to lose control of his bowel movements.
+Needless to say, this medical issue is very distressing for both the dog and the pet parent.

 A dog with fecal incontinence will experience one or more of the following symptoms: